AlecTroemel/notes/Java_SE.md

 This is a great way to develop because different teams can focus on a specific aspect of the pattern without worrying about the others.
 ### Managed Bean
-basically a class with some well defined properties
+basically a class with some well defined properties.